rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

 **Example response**

-The following example shows the response for the request.
+The following example shows the response for a request to retrieve the Cloud Databases products for an offering.
+To view responses relating to other types of products, see the
+:ref:`Responses by product section <responses-by-product/index>`.

 .. code::